-During a chat at a racing yard that uses Aloeride, banter moved from the benefits of Aloeride and the training of Thoroughbreds to a detailed talk about an injury sustained by a young jockey.
+During a chat at a Gloucestershire racing yard that uses Aloeride, banter moved from the benefits of Aloeride and the training of Thoroughbreds to a detailed talk about an injury sustained by a young jockey.
 When a racehorse jockey brakes his back twice, what can one do and what should one do?
-This page offers help.
+This page may offer help.

 The header picture shows the old L5 pars fracture on the right.
 The gap you see isn’t a vacuum but a connection known as a soft callus; cartilage and fibrous tissue exist in the fracture gap between the broken fragments.
 The recent pars interarticularis fracture on the left also occurred at the L5 vertebra, the brightness confirms the inflammatory stage to be active when the scan was made.
 Imagine both left and right rein breaking at the bridle… where does that leave the horse’ head.
 Potentially out of control, so you can understand the jockey’s concern.
 It is called spondylolysis which is commonly the result of axial (vertical direction) loading of a spine in extension (bending backwards).
 It is a common fracture in adolescent gymnasts, in bowling cricketers and may occur in jockeys who become unseated.
 The jockey saw two Consultant Orthopaedic Surgeons and got two differing opinions.